 Improve business productivity: There is a pent-up demand for bridging the regional language information asymmetry in agriculture and farming.
 Millions of Whatsapp communities also point towards a need for organized channels for promoting trade in vernacular.

-Banking and payment services: The success of MFIs in not just with rural but urban consumers as well.
+Banking and payment services: The success of MFIs is not just with rural but urban consumers as well.
 This clearly shows the potential and demand for banking solutions.
-Current strides towards a cashless economy provide the perfect launchpad for the next wave for banking and payment solutions to be in vernacular.
-Last mile banking solutions are also set to be disrupted.
+Current strides towards a cashless economy provide the perfect launchpad for the next wave of banking and payment solutions to be in vernacular.
+Last-mile banking solutions are also set to be disrupted.

 Employment: English has become almost a prerequisite for employability in India.
 The National Skill Development Council has recognized it as an essential skill to complement over half of 21 core skills.
 A plethora of opportunities lie in vocational training, employee training, and employment; the same portals that brought jobs to English speakers over the last two decades won’t suffice the unique needs of this section.

 Education: Given the digital divide and the aspirational nature of English, learning this language has become a no-brainer opportunity.
 While Indian English users have multiple online platforms, local language learners have to rely on just physical books for their learning needs.
 The waves of personalization and interactivity disrupting education are yet to reach regional language learners.